 I'm not sure at this point what will come next.
 But I'll announce it on this blog.

-Here's another example: a Line Chart uses lines to connect points that have adjacent values on the horizontal axis.
+A Line Chart uses lines to connect points that have adjacent values on the horizontal axis.

 In a similar fashion, a Line Chart can help differentiate between Observed and Expected Frequencies in a Chi-Square test for Goodness of Fit.

-Reproduced by permission of John Wiley and Sons, Inc.
+Reproduced by permission of John Wiley and Sons, Inc. from the book,

-A "Statistic" is a measure of a property of a Sample, for example, the Sample Mean or Sample Standard Deviation.
+A "Statistic" is a measure of a property of a Sample, for example the Sample Mean or Sample Standard Deviation.
 The corresponding term for a Population or Process is "Parameter".

 The most commonly used statistical tests are "Parametric", that is, they require that one or more Parameters meet certain conditions or "assumptions".
 Most frequently, the assumption is that the Distribution of the Population or Process is roughly Normal.
 Roughly equal Variance is also a common assumption.